ucdavisdatalab/workshop_research_computing/installing_software/chapters/01_installing-software.md

 :class: note
 After this lesson, you should be able to:

+* Explain what computing environments are
 * Explain what virtual environments are and why they're useful
 * List popular tools for installing software on POSIX computers
+* Create and organize project directories for projects
 * Explain the difference between conda and mamba
 * Install mamba via miniforge
 * Create virtual environments with mamba